emericg/MobileUI/README.md

 mobileUI.screenAlwaysOn: true
 ```

-### Force screen orientation
+### Set screen orientation

 This will force the device screen orientation into one of the available values.
 This cannot be used to read the actual device orientation.

 Either call `setScreenOrientation(MobileUI.ScreenOrientation)` or set `screenOrientation: MobileUI.ScreenOrientation` in QML.